Stable rationality of index one Fano hypersurfaces containing a linear space

 \section{Introduction}

 Throughout the introduction, the ground field is the complex number field $\mbC$.
 By an {\it index one Fano hypersurface}, we mean a hypersurface of degree $n+1$ in $\mbP^{n+1}$.
-It is proved by Totaro \cite{Totaro} that a very general hypersurface of degree $n+1$ in $\mbP^{n+1}$ is not stably rational for $n \ge 3$, and it is proved by de Fernex \cite{dF} that every smooth such hypersurface is not rational.
-Here a very general hypersurface is a hypersurface corresponding to a complement of at most countable union of proper closed subset in the moduli.
+It is proved by Totaro \cite{Totaro} that a very general smooth index one Fano hypersurface is not stably rational for $n \ge 3$, and it is proved by de Fernex \cite{dF} that every smooth index one Fano hypersurface is not rational.
+Here a very general hypersurface is a hypersurface corresponding to a complement of at most countable union of suitable proper closed subsets in the parameter space.
 In general, given a family of algebraic varieties, special members of the family are closer to being (stably) rational compared to general members.
 However, this is not always true and behavior of (stable) rationality in a family is subtle (see \cite{CT, dFF, HPT, NS, Perry, Tim, Totaro2}).

 The aim of this paper is to study stable rationality of index one Fano hypersurfaces containing a linear space.
-There are many results for the rationality of index one hypersurfaces of dimension $3$, i.e.＼ quartic 3-folds.
+There are many results on the rationality of index one hypersurfaces of dimension $3$, i.e.\ quartic 3-folds.
 Non-rationality of the following varieties are known: a very general quartic 3-fold containing a plane (\cite{Cheltsov}), a general quartic 3-fold containing a line doubly (\cite{CoMu}), and a factorial quartic 3-fold containing at most ordinary double points (\cite{Mella}).
-In arbitrary dimension, it is proved in \cite{Puk} that a general hypersurface of degree $n+1$ in $\mbP^{n+1}$ containing a unique point with multiplicity $n-1$ is not rational.
+In an arbitrary dimension, it is proved in \cite{Puk} that a general hypersurface of degree $n+1$ in $\mbP^{n+1}$ containing a unique point with multiplicity $n-1$ is not rational.
 Apart from (index one) Fano hypersurfaces, it is worth while to mention that Schreieder \cite{Sch} proved that a very general hypersurface of degree $d$ in $\mbP^{n+1}$ containing an $r$-plane with multiplicity $d-2$ is not stably rational under some conditions on $n, d, r$.
 Although we do not explain the above conditions, the inequality $d \ge n + 3$ must be satisfied, hence the above result does not cover (index one) Fano hypersurfaces.
 We state the main theorems of this paper.